Architecture for Dogs

 Architecture for Dogs was devised by Hara Kenya, President of the Nippon Design Center and Japan House Creative Advisor.
 It features the works of celebrated architects and designers including Ban Shigeru, Kuma Kengo, Itō Toyō, Sou Fujimoto, Atelier Bow-Wow and Ma Yansong amongst others.
 The addition of Asif Khan's piece creates a lasting link between the exhibition and the architectural scene in London.
 Each of the works offers guests a light-hearted and insightful exploration into architecture and design that can be joyful for both dogs and their human companions.
 In an interview with Japan House London, Hara Kenya discusses his inspiration and ideas behind the project.

 The specially made architectural pieces are designed with a different dog breed in mind, including the Beagle, Bichon Frise, Shiba Inu, Boston Terrier and Poodle.

 Architecture for Dogs online

-In addition to viewing our Architecture for Dogs exhibition virtually through a full 3D tour, accessible from our website in the coming weeks, it is also possible to create and share your own Architecture for Dogs online.
-To submit a design, download our worksheet below, draw a sketch or rough plan of your dog-friendly architecture - either digitally, via your favourite design software, or by hand by printing off our worksheet - and email it to firstname.lastname@example.org.
-Don't forget to include your social media handles so we can tag you should your drawing get selected as the 'Design of the Week' by one of our world-renowned architect judges.
-All submitted designs will also be uploaded to the Architecture for Dogs Facebook page.
+In addition to viewing our Architecture for Dogs exhibition virtually through a full 3D tour, it is also possible to create and share your own Architecture for Dogs online.
+Download our worksheet below and draw a sketch or rough plan of your dog-friendly architecture - either digitally, via your favourite design software, or by hand by printing off our worksheet.